Mawson Formation: Palynology

 Mostly of the samples recovered at Carapace Nunantak are characterised by dominance of the Cheirolepidaceous Classopollis and Corollina.
 Two taxa, the Araucariaceous Callialasporites dampieri and the Pteridaceae Contignisporites cooksoni are also common palynological residues in local samples.

 Megaflora

-One of the best preserved fossil flora of the Antarctic.
+One of the best-preserved fossil flora of the Antarctic.
 Nearly all the floral remains where recovered from Siliclastic interbeds, being mostly of them Silidified.
+A large assemblage of fossil trunks, with diameters between 8 and 23 cm and possible arthropod tunnels, are know from Suture Bench.